glenux/maily-form/README.md

 ![License GPL3.0](https://img.shields.io/badge/license-GPL3.0-blue.svg)
 [![Donate on patreon](https://img.shields.io/badge/patreon-donate-orange.svg)](https://patreon.com/glenux)

-> :information_source: This project is available on our self-hosted server and
+> :information_source: This project is hosted on our self-hosted server, with
-> uses CodeBerg and GitHub as mirrors.
-For the latest updates and comprehensive
+> mirrors on CodeBerg and GitHub.
+For the most complete and up-to-date version
-> version of our project, please visit our primary repository at:
+> of the project, and for contributions, please use the primary repository at:
 > <https://code.apps.glenux.net/glenux/maily-form>.

 # Maily Form

 This is a self-hosted service you can use to place forms on static sites.
 It uses [nodemailer](https://nodemailer.com/about/) and you can host it with Docker.

-:warning: __It is currently in development and it's not advised to use in production yet.__

 ## Server parameters